 Basics

-- Due to an additional scholarship opportunity, students from Lincoln High School have a separate link to apply.
-Link will be available on Dec 1st for the Loprinzi & Houser application.
+• Due to an additional scholarship opportunity, students from Lincoln High School have a separate link to apply.
+Click here for the Loprinzi & Houser application.

 Criteria